 Keynote: Social work within the NHS or other health focussed organisations, roles and career progression, what you need to know

-Angela Button & Lisa Brett, Chairs of the BASW Social Work in Health Thematic group
+Lisa Brett, Chair of the BASW Social Work in Health Thematic group

 Are you interested in finding out what options are available to you as a newly qualified social worker, beyond roles in the local authorities?
 If so this session is for you.
 We will hear about the growing recognition of and presence of social workers within the NHS and health focused roles in the VCSE sector.
 We will explore the types of roles and implications for career progression.